-Electoral area G (including the Thetis Island Trust Area) has no units subsidized by BC Housing and 11 households that are provided rent assistance in the private market.
+Electoral area G has no units subsidized by BC Housing and 11 households that are provided rent assistance in the private market.
 There are no other non-market units within electoral area G.

 See Table 36: Number of units under BC Housing Administration by Service Allocation Group in 2020.